 Fairly large, long-winged storm-petrel with deeply notched tail.
 Complex and subtle variation across extensive range.
-Typical flight style similar to a nighthawk: bounding with jolting twists and turns.
+Typical flight style is somewhat bat-like: bounding with jolting twists and turns.
 Plumage looks chocolatey-brown in good light; paler than Wilson's or Band-rumped Storm-Petrel and with more extensive buffy bar on upperwing.
-Rump color is variable; birds in the Atlantic always mostly white, usually with thin dark line in the center.
-Pacific birds more variable, sometimes completely dark-rumped, especially "Chapman's" Storm-Petrel (southern California to South America).
+Rump color is variable; birds in the Atlantic have a mostly white rump, usually with a thin dark line down the center.
+Pacific birds are more variable, sometimes completely dark-rumped, especially "Chapman's" Storm-Petrel (southern California to South America).
 Occurs in the Pacific and Atlantic Oceans, mainly in the Northern Hemisphere.
 Fairly common but stays far offshore; rarely seen from land.
 Compare especially with Band-rumped Storm-Petrel; on Leach's, look for more obvious pale upperwing bar, more deeply notched tail, and bounding flight style.